nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

     - 3a1.
 Trackr shows an error message.
     - 3a2.
 Trackr starts a new save file and overwrites the existing one.

-    Use case resumes at step 4.
+    Use case resumes from step 4.

 - 3b.
 The save file does not exist.
     - 3b1.
 Trackr creates a new save file.

-    Use case resumes at step 4.
+    Use case resumes from step 4.

 **Use case: UC06 - Search for a student**